-WMM01 Waste will be managed in accordance with the Waste Best Practice Weekly Inspection Avoidance and Resource Recovery Act 2001 to ensure that resource management options are REMM RW2 Record considered against a hierarchy of: REMM RW4 Avoidance of unnecessary resource consumption REMM RW5 Resource recovery (including reuse, recycling, reprocessing, and energy recovery), and Disposal.
+WMM01 Waste will be managed in accordance with the Waste Avoidance and Resource Recovery Act 2001 to ensure that resource management options are considered against a hierarchy of: Best Practice REMM RW2 REMM RW4 Weekly Inspection Record Avoidance of unnecessary resource consumption REMM RW5 Resource recovery (including reuse, recycling, reprocessing, and energy recovery), and Disposal.
 Resource recovery will be applied to the management of construction waste and will include: • Recovery of resources for reuse - reusable materials generated by the project will be segregated for reuse on site, or off site where possible, including the reuse of the major waste streams (VENM) Recovery of resources for recycling - recyclable resources (such as metals, plastics and other recyclable materials) generated during construction and demolition will be segregated for recycling and sent to an appropriate recycling facility for processing where volumes offer this opportunity.
 WMM02 The generation of waste will be minimise where practical (e.g. minimising packaging) Best Practice Weekly Inspection Record

-WMM03 The import, storage, treatment, processing, reprocessing or disposal of waste will comply with the Protection of the Environment Operations (Waste) Regulation, 2014 including: Waste to be classified in accordance with the NSW EPA's Waste Classification Guideline Retention of records and disposal dockets audit purposes.
-The import, storage, treatment, processing, reprocessing or disposal of waste Best Practice Weekly Inspection Record Waste records and disposal dockets Waste Tracking Register WMM04 Worksites will be free of litter and good standards of housekeeping will be maintained throughout critical utility works.
-Regular inspections will be undertaken by the Site Supervisor and Environmental Manager to ensure a high standard is maintained Best Practice Weekly Inspection Record managed and sogregated to avoid cross Best Practice REMM RW11 Weekly Inspection Record WMM06 Haulage sub-contractors will be appropriately licenced to transport the classified waste type Best Practice Licence verification record
+WMM03 The import, storage, treatment, processing, reprocessing or disposal of waste will comply with the Protection of the Environment Operations (Waste) Regulation, 2014 including: • Waste to be classified in accordance with the NSW EPA's Waste Classification Guideline • Retention of records and disposal dockets audit purposes. • The import, storage, treatment, processing, reprocessing or disposal of waste Best Practice Weekly Inspection Record Waste records and disposal dockets Waste Tracking Register WMM04 Worksites will be free of litter and good standards of housekeeping will be maintained throughout critical utility works.
+Regular inspections will be undertaken by the Site Supervisor and Environmental Manager to ensure a high standard is maintained Best Practice Weekly Inspection Record WMM05 Where spoil is to be stockpiled, stockpiles will be managed and segregated to avoid cross contamination.
+Spoil stockpiles will be provided with appropriate environmental controls and managed to reduce potential impacts associated with dust generation, erosion and sedimentation.
+Best Practice REMM RW11 Weekly Inspection Record WMM06 Haulage sub-contractors will be appropriately licenced to transport the classified waste type Best Practice Licence verification record

-WMM07 Avoid the production of hazardous waste, by avoiding the procurement and use of hazardous chemicals where alternatives are available and minimise the risk of spills and leaks through implementation of adequate controls Best Practice Weekly Inspection Record EBA or to any other place that can lawfully accept the Best Practice CoA E203 Waste Tracking Register Waste generated outside the site must not be received at the site for storage, treatment, processing, reprocessing, or disposal on the site, except as expressly permitted by a licence or waste exemption under the Protection of the Environment Operations Act 1997 , if such a licence is required in relation to that waste.
+WMM07 Avoid the production of hazardous waste, by avoiding the procurement and use of hazardous chemicals where alternatives are available and minimise the risk of spills and leaks through implementation of adequate controls Best Practice Weekly Inspection Record WMM08 Waste will only be exported to a site licensed by the EPA or to any other place that can lawfully accept the storage, treatment, processing, reprocessing or disposal of the classified waste type.
+Prior to waste being taken to a waste facility, the Environmental Manager will review and approve the proposed waste facility.
+Best Practice CoA E203 Waste Tracking Register Waste generated outside the site must not be received at the site for storage, treatment, processing, reprocessing, or disposal on the site, except as expressly permitted by a licence or waste exemption under the Protection of the Environment Operations Act 1997 , if such a licence is required in relation to that waste.
 WMM09 The discovery of previously unidentified contaminated material will be managed in accordance with an unexpected contamination and asbestos management procedure.
 REMM RW10 Unexpected contamination and asbestos management procedure WMM10 A waste tracking register will be developed that meets the waste tracking requirements under Part 4 of the Protection of the Environment Operations (Waste) Regulation 2014.
 Best Practice Waste Tracking Register